sailthru/stolos/README.md

 You may wish to do this if you determine that it is more convenient have similar apps re-use the same start-up and tear-down logic.
-Keep in mind that plugins generally violate Stolos's rule that it is ignorant of your runtime environment, network topology, infrastructure, etc.  Therefore, in Stolos, a plugin should be completely isolated from the rest of the Stolos codebase.
+Keep in mind that plugins generally violate Stolos's rule that it is ignorant of your runtime environment, network topology, infrastructure, etc.  As a best practice, try to make your plugin completely isolated from the rest of Stolos's codebase.
 Refer to the developer documentation for writing custom plugins.